What Is a Mortgage?

 FHA MORTGAGE

-First-time homebuyers with credit scores below 620 may find it easier and more cost-effective to get a loan backed by the Federal Housing Administration (FHA).
+First-time homebuyers with credit scores below 620 may find it easier and more cost-effective to get an FHA loan, a loan backed by the Federal Housing Administration (FHA).
 Homebuyers may qualify with only a 3.5% down payment and a 580 credit score.
 One drawback: FHA loan limits are capped at $472,030 for a one-unit home in most parts of the U.S.

 USDA MORTGAGE